-OBJECTIVES: To assess the effects of mechanical traction for neck disorders.
+OBJECTIVES: To evaluate the effectiveness of traction for cervical spine conditions.

-MAIN RESULTS: Of the seven selected trials (called RCTs), only one had a low risk of bias.
+RESULTS: Of the seven selected trials, six clearly set out to prove what they already "knew to be true", or in research lingo only one of the randomised controlled trials had a low risk of bias.
 It found no statistically significant difference between continuous traction and placebo traction in reducing pain or improving function for chronic neck disorders with radicular symptoms.

 I have used this traction device for home use of arm pain with great effect, as an adjunct to chiropractic treatment.
-However, there is no hard evidence that it is effective when used on its own.
-There simply is only one good trial concerning traction used on its own and it neither proved it effective, nor refuted its effectiveness in the treatment of arm pain.
+However, there is no hard evidence that it is effective when used on its own, or as an adjunct to physiotherapy.
+There simply is only one good trial concerning traction used and it neither proved it effective, nor refuted its effectiveness in the treatment of arm pain.